 A: Face detection is designed to find a face and then auto-focus on it, on the assumption that that should be the sharpest part of the picture and that the background is OK to be a bit more out of focus.

-Good Video Cameras for Interviewsbest video cameras for interviews
+Good Video Cameras for Interviews

 So, that concludes our review of good cameras for interviews.
 We have answered many variations of the question “what is the best video camera for an interview”.
 It’s now worth saying at this point that any tool is only as good as the person using it.